nickmccowan/vpn-setup/README.md

 - Windows 10 (21H2)

-<h2>High-Level Deployment and Configuration Steps</h2>
+<h2>Configuration Steps</h2>

-- Browse to "whatismyipaddress.com" on home network
+- Browse to "whatismyipaddress.com" on home PC
 - Connect to a virtual machine via remote desktop
 - Browse to "whatismyipaddress.com" through the remote desktop
 - Download Proton VPN and connect to a server